 In Nevada, capital murder is defined as first-degree murder with at least one aggravating circumstance that outweighs any mitigating circumstances.
 Capital murder is the only state crime that carries the potential for the death penalty.
 That said, Nevada has not actually carried out an execution since 2006, and the state does not appear likely to do so again any time soon.

 Before a sentence of death can be imposed, the jury must unanimously agree on this sentence.
 Otherwise, a defendant convicted of capital murder will get sentenced to prison for life or for a 50-year term.

 What is “capital murder” in Nevada criminal cases?

-Capital murder is a criminal homicide which potentially carries the death penalty in Nevada.
+Capital murder is a criminal homicide that potentially carries the death penalty in Nevada.
 Note that in California, capital murder is also called “special circumstances murder.”

-Do all murder convictions potentially carry the death penalty in Nevada?
+Do all murder convictions potentially carry the death penalty?

-No. The Nevada crime of murder is divided into two sub-crimes.
+No. Murder is divided into two sub-crimes.
 The less serious is second-degree murder, which never carries the death penalty.
 The most serious is first-degree murder, which may carry the death penalty.

 First-degree murder, in turn, includes five types of homicides:

 - Premeditated murder, where the suspect intended to kill the victim.
 This may include lying in wait, poisoning, torturing, or any other kind of willful, deliberate and premeditated killing.